Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos

 \subsubsection{Super-Kamiokande}

 Super-Kamiokande (SK) is an underground neutrino observatory built 1000 m below the surface in a Japanese mine.
-At present, SK is the biggest water \v{C}erenkov detector with a base of 39 m in diameter and a height of 42 m, having the capacity to contain 50 kton of ultra-pure water.
+At present, SK is a giant water \v{C}erenkov detector with a base of 39 m in diameter and a height of 42 m, having the capacity to contain 50 kton of ultra-pure water.
 SK has an array of more than 13,000 photomultipliers (PMTs) placed in two sections; 11,129 within the inner region and 1,885 PMTs in the outer region.
-The outreach of SK is to perform studies in solar, accelerator, and atmospheric neutrinos as well as proton decays in the MeV energy range \citep{fuk03}.
+The SK outreach performs studies in the solar, accelerator, and atmospheric neutrinos and proton decay in the MeV energy range \citep{fuk03}.